 In the late 20-teens, the elders began to sense that God was calling them once again to do something unique.
 With the increasing rate of change and complexity that churches were experiencing, the elders believed that it was God’s desire to restructure the church and have not one but two pastors – one who would focus on the Sunday services and pastoral care of the church and one who would focus on ministry development and the administration of the church.
 This seemed like a ridiculous consideration for a church of KCC’s size.
 Most churches like KCC have a hard time affording one pastor, but two?
 But believing this was God’s desire, the elders stepped out in faith and hired Kenny Bryant as the complementary partner to Dave.
 We believe that this co-Pastor model will be used by the Holy Spirit to equip and propel KCC to further church depth and breadth.

-As we move forward in the 2020’s, our aim remains the same: To pursue, live, and share the full life found in Jesus (Jn 10:10).
+As we move forward, our aim remains the same: To Know Jesus and to make Him Known.
 Our ministry focus is to craft Sunday services that bring worship to God and truth to the people; to build a family ministry where children, youth, and parents are equipped to live the full life; to mobilize our church to reach our friends and neighbors with the life-transforming power of the gospel of Jesus, and to expand our global reach by serving those who suffer both physically and spiritually in the most marginalized places on our planet.